heibor/lightMsgHandler/README.md

     lightMsgHandler.unregisterMsgHandler(msg, handler);
 ```

 This method will remove a handler for a message.
 If the handler was not registered before, this method will do nothing.
 When you do not want to a handler to handle the message, you can call this method to remove the handler.
+When your lifetime for your handler has gone over, you should call this method.